-There were 9,737 STRs by insurance companies etc. from 2013 to 2015 (7,957 in life insurance and 1,780 in general insurance).
+There were 9,045 STRs by insurance companies etc. from 2014 to 2016 (7,792 in life insurance and 1,253 in general insurance).
+Among cases exampled in "List of Reference Cases of Suspicious Transactions", major one (and the number of reports) in the life insurance sector is as follows.